You step into a home and realize something isn’t quite right. As you walk in certain areas it feels as though the floors are sloped.

 The foundation of an old home naturally weakens over time.
 As it weakens, joists, floors, and walls may warp eventually leading to more serious problems such as cracks, and breaks in the floor or your foundation.

-Foundation damage is going to be an expensive fix.
-This, of course, depends on the extent of the damage.
-Consult with a building professional or contractor to discuss the problem and how to properly fix it.
+Foundation damage repairs can be extensive or simple.
+This, of course, depends on the extent of the damage & specifics of the structure.
+Consult with an expert foundation repair specialist or structural engineer to discuss the problem and how to properly fix it.

 Whether you’re a homeowner or looking to buy a home, you should never ignore uneven floors.
 Sagging, sloping, and buckling floors is a sign of a much bigger problem that can cause serious issues in the future.
-Fixing the problem sooner will save you money and prevent your home from falling apart.
+Fixing the problem sooner will save you money and prevent your home from experiencing further damage.

 Do you have uneven floors in your home?
 Let’s talk about it.
 We will diagnose the problem and help you find the right solution.